Miller Company Collection of Abstract Art: Tremaine Collection

 In 1988, many artworks in the Tremaine collection were sold at auction at Christie's in New York.
 The total amount of sold artworks was $25.8 million.
-Jasper Johns' White flag sold for $7 million, the highest price paid for an artwork by a living artist at that time.
+Jasper Johns's White flag sold for $7 million, the highest price paid for an artwork by a living artist at that time.
 In 1991, 50 additional artworks were sold at Christie's New York.